How to Unprotect a Workbook in Excel (5 Methods)

 14- selecting file to open to unprotect Excel workbook using google sheets

-• After that, click on Import data.
+• Import the data.

 15- selecting import data option to unprotect Excel workbook using google sheets